Defiance (video game): Revival Under Fawkes Games

 On March 7, 2025 Fawkes Games announced on their website, "We’re excited to announce that we have licensed the worldwide development and publishing rights for both Defiance 2013 and Defiance 2050 in all platforms".
 On March 13, 2025 Fawkes posted an FAQ providing additional details.
 On March 31, 2025 Fawkes announced there would be a "Stress Test Event" on April 5, 2025 stating on their website, "This is a unique opportunity to experience the almost-final version of the game, provide valuable feedback, and help us ensure a smooth launch on April 18, 2025."
 The event launched with many players reporting having difficulties launching the game through the Fawkes Hub launcher.
 The event was extended by over 2 hours due to crashes and other technical issues reported by players attempting to launch, log in, and play the game in the Fawkes Games community Discord server.
 The Votan Castithan race was shown in the character creator, but was not available due to Fawkes locking the Castithan DLC during the stress test event.

 The studio relaunched the original 2013 version of the game on April 18, 2025, beginning with a PC release.

 The revival marks a fresh start for the franchise—prior accounts and purchases do not carry over, and players are required to create new accounts.
 The game is free-to-play with optional microtransactions, and is currently available exclusively through the Fawkes Games launcher, with possible expansion to other platforms based on community interest.

-At launch, previously released downloadable content (DLC), including story missions and events, is not yet available.
-Fawkes Games has stated that these features will return once server stability has been fully established.
+At launch, previously released downloadable content (DLC), including story missions and events, was not yet available.
+Fawkes Games had stated that these features will return once server stability has been fully established.
+By August 11th 2025, all DLC and its contents were released as free updates for all players and later announced on Fawkes website.